mallen-11/forecasting-mlb-games/Notes/research_plan.md

     - For Random Classifier (criterion = entropy, max_depth = 4, n_estimators = 60)
   - ~Need to add rest days between games for the team - Morgan~
   - Load only columns we need for model - Morgan
-  - Sanity read through the paper again - Morgan
+  - ~Sanity read through the paper again - Morgan~
     - Need to remove 30 games that started but didn't finish
+    - On Page 34, do we need to normalize the differences or is that already done?
   - Put together a notebook for splitting the data into training and testing data based on year - Morgan

 - For Our Model